jonathanpotts/CartographyTable/README.md

 ## Building From Source

+### Prerequisite Software

-To build from source, the following software must be installed:
+To build from source, the following prerequisite software must be installed:

 * [OpenJDK](https://openjdk.java.net/) 8+
 * [Node.js](https://nodejs.org/)

-Steps to build:
+### Steps to build

-1. Download the software referenced above.
+1. If not already installed, download and install the prerequisite software.
 2. Clone the `main` branch of the repository.
 3. Navigate to the `plugin` directory in a terminal.
 4. Run `./gradlew clean webShadowJar`.